Essential Oils: An Effective Antibiotic Alternative

 Essential Oils Are Fundamentally Different

 Essential oils are volatile, organic chemicals that are distilled from various parts of plants, including seeds, bark, leaves, stems, roots, flowers and fruit.
 As highly concentrated, beneficial end-products of the plant's metabolism, communication and defense response, they can help balance and support the body to heal itself.
-Research has shown that essential oils help us fight infection, contain balancing compounds and aid regeneration.
-They possess antibacterial, antifungal and antiviral properties.
+Research has shown that many essential oils contain balancing compounds, help us fight infection and aid regeneration.
+Many also possess antibacterial, antifungal and antiviral properties.

-The molecules of essential oils are lipid soluble and relatively small, giving them the ability to easily penetrate the cells and travel throughout the body in a matter of minutes when applied topically to the soles of the feet or elsewhere.
-They can cross the blood-brain barrier and access the central nervous system.
-A single essential oil contains an immeasurable list of components, making it virtually impossible for a microorganism to be able to resist.
+Essential oil constituents are lipid soluble and relatively small, giving them the ability to easily penetrate the skin and travel throughout the body in a matter of minutes when applied topically.
+They can penetrate the blood-brain barrier and access the central nervous system.
+They have been observed to interact with various receptor sites in the brain, such as those for GABA and glutamate (Aoshima & Hamamoto, 1999: Elisabetsky et al 1999).
+Their lipophilic properties allow essential oils to penetrate into the sinus passageways and lungs, potentially providing numerous therapeutic effects.
+A single essential oil contains an extensive list of constituents, which makes it virtually impossible for a microorganism to be able to resist.